 1 is heaven or somewhere above the earth.

 What does the text specifically say?
-The heavens (universe, solar system, sun, earth, etc.) were already created before the first "day" (Genesis 1:1, ~16 x 109 years ago) (3).
+The heavens (universe, solar system, sun, earth, etc.) were already created before the first "day" (Genesis 1:1, ~14 x 109 years ago).
+Science tells us that the entire planet was covered in a global sea soon after its creation (3).
 In other verses, the Bible says that the earth is controlled by the heavens, refuting geocentrism (4).
 In Genesis 1:2, God was "hovering or brooding" over the seas of the newly formed earth (4.4-3.8 x 109 years ago, 5).
 We know from science this is where the first unicellular life forms first appeared (6).
 The Hebrew word, rachaph, translated as "hovering or brooding" is used only twice in the Old Testament.
 The second reference is to an eagle caring for its young (7).
 Therefore, it seems likely that the use of the word rachaph in Genesis 1:2 may be referring to God creating the first life forms in the sea.

 |1:1 In the beginning God created the heavens and the earth.